Academics and learning

-Department chairs, in communication and coordination with faculty, should identify back-up instructors and prepare continuity plans in the event of a significant outbreak in the fall.
+Department chairs, in communication and coordination with faculty, should identify back-up instructors and prepare continuity plans in the event of a significant outbreak.
 By doing so, departments can facilitate substituting instructors for a course should that become necessary.

-The Office of the Vice President for Research has been working, since the beginning of the COVID-19 pandemic, to maintain research continuity, and to ensure essential projects may continue.
-Thanks to their efforts, there has not been a significant slowing or curtailment of research to date.
-Fall 2020 guidance for research spaces and activities is below.
+The Office of the Vice President for Research has been working since the beginning of the COVID-19 pandemic to maintain research continuity, and to ensure essential projects may continue.
+Thanks to VPR efforts, there has not been a significant slowing or curtailment of research to date.
+Guidance for research spaces and activities is below.

-Research laboratory spaces should follow return to work plans that were outlined with scheduling time in research spaces to maintain physical distancing (links to summer guidelines).
+Research laboratory spaces should follow return-to-work plans that were outlined with scheduling time in research spaces to maintain physical distancing.

-- Shared equipment spaces: use the scheduling tool to maintain density similar to that in individual group lab spaces, maintaining a 6 ft distance.
+- Shared equipment spaces: Use the scheduling tool to maintain density similar to that in individual group lab spaces, maintaining a 6-foot distance.
 Clean/disinfect spaces and equipment before and after use.
 Post guidelines and safety expectations.

 Provide signs for use outside shared equipment rooms showing it is “in use” or “occupied” to limit the number of people going in.
-This will complement and supplement other uniform signage that will be provided across campus regarding mask usage etc.
+This complements and supplements other uniform signage that provided across campus regarding the use of face coverings, etc.

 Buildings with teaching and research spaces

 Faculty and staff should avoid classroom areas when classes are dismissed.
-Consider reducing faculty and staff density (up to 50% if possible) in buildings with large classrooms on days with heavy classroom use, and work with other building occupants to establish different entry and exit points for buildings and stairwells, as described in the ISU Building Common Area Standards.
+Consider reducing faculty and staff density (50% if possible) in buildings with large classrooms on days with heavy classroom use, and work with other building occupants to establish different entry and exit points for buildings and stairwells, as described in the ISU Building Common Area Standards.